The cost of Presa Canarios can be pretty expensive. The price tags on these pups sit alongside the prices of some popular designer dog breeds.

 Aside from the medical treatment and specialized enclosure, the above-mentioned things are all optional expenses.
 It is a good idea to save up for these expenses so that you are prepared should the need arise.

-Places to Find Presa Canario Puppies for Sale or Adoption
+Places to Find Presa Canario Puppies for Sale and Adoption

 Unlike other more popular dog breeds, the Presa Canario is not as easy to find.
 You won’t normally find these dogs in pet shops or backyard breeders, and there are only a few reputable breeders of this breed.